What is a native plant?

 Why garden with native plants?

-- connect us to our home places and help us celebrate the things that make our regions unique,
+- connecting us to our home places and helping us celebrate the things that make our regions unique,

-- teach us about the world of nature,
+- teaching us about the world of nature

 Dave Crawford’s Handouts

 Lawns to Legumes

 The Minnesota State Legislature passed the “Lawns to Legumes” bill in 2019 that provides funding for people to install pollinator-friendly native plantings in residential lawns.